Investing is hard.

 - Betterment for Business (this is Betterment’s 401(k) for small employers)

-In order to open an account, you must be a U.S. citizen.
-You will also be required to have a permanent U.S. address, a valid Social Security number, and a checking account with a U.S. bank.
+To open an account, you must be a U.S. citizen.
+They will also want to know your permanent U.S. address, Social Security number, and link a checking account with a U.S. bank.

-You don’t even need to have any money to open up your account because Betterment doesn’t have a minimum initial deposit requirement.
-You can set up the account and fund it later, such as by automatic deposits from your paycheck.
+You don't need to transfer money to open up an account.
+Betterment doesn’t have a minimum initial deposit requirement.
+You can set up the account today but fund it later, such as by automatic deposits from your paycheck.

-Once your investment portfolio has been determined it will be constructed of a mix of 13 ETF’s.
-Betterment builds your portfolio from six different stock ETF’s and seven different bond ETF’s.
-Each portfolio will have at least some of the 13 ETFs but the actual percentage will be determined by your portfolio allocation.
+Betterment will build a portfolio that consists of a mix of 13 ETF’s.
+They choose from are six stock ETF’s and seven bond ETF’s.
+Each portfolio will have at least some of the 13 ETFs but the specific percentages vary based on your profile.

 For example, if your risk tolerance is more aggressive, you will have more in stock funds.
 If it’s more conservative, you’ll have more in bond funds.